charlesetc/caribou/plan.md

 make a list of things, choose one (via fuzzy finding) and then inspect it (basically call a print or sexp\_of function on it.)

-This is the goal.

 # Task

-* Fix the cursor when you go back.
+* Move the cursor to the right spot upon quitting.
-* Make it so you can run a Caribou app without taking over the alternate screen
+* Represent a tree structure, not just a list structure.
+* Make a `wrap` helper command

+    val wrap : int -> Notty.image -> Notty.image